IncPlusPlus/beacon-backend/city/self-host-guide.md

 This command will run in the foreground until you terminate the process with CTRL + C or by sending the SIGTERM or SIGKILL system commands.
 If you'd like this process to run in the background, you can use a tool like [screen](https://www.gnu.org/software/screen/manual/screen.html) ([here's](https://www.baeldung.com/linux/screen-command) a helpful getting started guide).

 ### Creating the first tower
-At the moment, there isn't a way to create a new tower on a designated City via the web app.
-You'll have to visit the City's URL and send a `POST` request to the `/towers` endpoint.
-See [the Swagger docs](https://beacon-city.herokuapp.com/swagger-ui/index.html#/Towers/createTower) for how that works.
+At the moment, there isn't a way to create a new tower on a designated City via the web app (tracked by [frontend#21](https://github.com/IncPlusPlus/beacon-frontend/issues/21)).
+You'll have to use a tool like [Postman](https://www.postman.com/) to send a `POST` request to the `/towers` endpoint until this feature is implemented in the frontend.

+See [the Swagger docs](https://beacon-city.herokuapp.com/swagger-ui/index.html#/Towers/createTower) for the parameters that endpoint accepts.

 ## Updating
 To update the City, you'll need to stop the service.
 There currently is no way to gracefully shut the City down (see [#42](https://github.com/IncPlusPlus/beacon-backend/issues/42) for progress on this), so you'll need to stop the process yourself.